Benefits of Marijuana (THC, CBD, and forms of consumption)

 - THC: is the main psychoactive component of cannabis, causing the buzz.
 It is the most fun, but also the most dangerous.

-There are synergies between the different compounds of medical marijuana, being interesting to study the entire plant.
+There are synergies between the different compounds of medical marijuana, being enjoyable to study the entire plant.
 However, their legal status makes these investigations difficult, and we will focus on the impact of each of their cannabinoids.

 THC (tetrahydrocannabinol) is primarily responsible for the effects we associate with marijuana: euphoria, loss of coordination, reduced memory and, in most cases, hunger.